gestom/whycon-orig/README.md

-##WhyCon - an efficient marker-based localization system for
+##WhyCon - an efficient marker-based localization system

-###What is WhyCon-orig ?

 _WhyCon_ is a version of a vision-based localization system that can be used with low-cost web cameras, and achieves millimiter precision with very high performance.
 The system is capable of efficient real-time detection and precise position estimation of several circular markers in a video stream.